Sony A7 II versus Sony A77

 The A7 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A77 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Sony A7 II and the Sony A7 II?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A7 II: